winka9587/LightGlue-custom/README.md

   <img src=".gif" alt="example" width=80%>
   </p>

-- [ ] Accept mask input, and only use keypoints in mask region.
+- [x] Accept mask input, and only use keypoints in mask region.
   - [x] Only match keypoints in 2D bbox region.
-  - [ ] Only match keypoints in foreground region.
+  - [x] Only match keypoints in foreground region.

+- [ ] Project 3D pointcloud from image1 to image2

 # Origin